pulumi/docs/content/blog/deploy-a-function-app-with-keda/index.md

 ## Conclusion

-As of October 2019, the KEDA project is still in the experimental phase and should not be used for any production applications.
-Also, if the managed version of Azure Functions suits your needs, you should probably stick to that service.
-It requires less effort, provides high-level primitives, and enables unlimited elastic scaling.

-However, if your company is betting on Kubernetes as the standard application platform, but you still see high value in event-driven fine-grained applications, KEDA might be an exciting option for the future.
+If your company is betting on Kubernetes as the standard application platform and you see high value in event-driven fine-grained applications, KEDA might be an exciting option for the future.
+As of March 31, 2020, Kubernetes Event-driven Autoscaling (KEDA) has joined the CNCF as an official sandbox project.

-Pulumi is a great tool to get a sample KEDA application running quickly and effortlessly.
-It combines Docker image creation, Kubernetes cluster provisioning, Helm chart installation, and KEDA deployment in the single program written in a familiar general-purpose language.
+Pulumi is a great tool to get your KEDA application running quickly and effortlessly.
+You can combine Docker image creation, Kubernetes cluster provisioning, Helm chart installation, and KEDA deployment in a single program, written in your favorite general-purpose language.

 Get started with [Azure Kubernetes Service (AKS) Cluster and Azure Functions with KEDA](https://github.com/pulumi/examples/tree/master/azure-ts-aks-keda).